-The Council and its partners will do everything it can to help traders get things “back to normal” as shops and businesses re-open after the Coronavirus pandemic.
+The Council and its partners will do everything it can to support traders during the works, especially after the damaging impact of the Coronavirus pandemic.

 A significant amount of extra money has already been set aside for town centre promotions and events to encourage people into the town centre when it is safe to do so.

-The Council and its partners will work closely with traders to develop ideas which ensure shoppers and visitors understand that Littlehampton is “Open for Business.”
+The Council and its partners will work closely with traders to develop ideas which ensure shoppers and visitors understand that Littlehampton remains “Open for Business” during the works.

 Will the regular street markets take place while the works are going on?

-The markets will continue to operate during the works and if we need to reposition them again as work takes place, we will make sure the changes are publicised.
+If we need to relocate markets as work takes place, we will make sure the changes are publicised.